dennislwm/curatormind/pages/contents.md

 #### Use your own voice to capture thoughts; your own voice commits
 #### Create a backlink using [[Nov 23rd, 2020]] annotation
 ### Logsec
-#### Create a new markdown file by typing the name of file in the Search box, leaving out any brackets or .md extension
+#### Create a new file by typing the name of file in the Search box, leaving out any brackets or extension.
+This creates a markdown file under _pages_ folder.
 #### Daily journals are stored as markdown files under _journals_ folder.
 ###
 ## [[Hypothesis]]